galvez/fabula/docs/components.md

 When `tasks/another-task` runs, all settings from the caller component will be merged with its own settings -- the latter having precedence.

+> The following refers to an unimplemented Fabula feature.
+Work has
+> already started for these features to work and the next bits of
+> documentation are currently serving as a specification.

 Alternatively, you may also use a **Fabula** _component settings function_.
 If the default export in the `<fabula>` block is a function, it will run before any commands and also allow you to **access its parent settings and current